Azure/mock-spacestation/README.md

 1. **Latency:**

-    There's tremendous latency communicating to an object in orbit. mock-spacestation simulates a ~400ms latency between the Mock Groundstation and Mock Spacestation to simulate the international hops and routing leveraged by the ISS
+    There's tremendous latency communicating to an object in orbit and beyond. mock-spacestation simulates a ~400ms latency between the Mock Groundstation and Mock Spacestation to simulate the international hops and routing leveraged by the ISS

 1. **Bandwidth:**

-    2Mb/s to match the actual bandwidth cap when communicating with the ISS.
+    2 mega*bits* per second to match the actual bandwidth cap when communicating with the ISS.

 1. **Synchronization:**

-    The solution in this repository synchornizes two directories every 60 seconds and are limited by configurable bandwidth and latency constraints:
+    The solution in this repository synchornizes two directories every 60 seconds and are rate-limited by configurable bandwidth and latency constraints:

     - `./groundstation` is a directory for Mock Groundstation to send files to Mock Spacestation
     - `./spacestation` is a directory for Mock Spacestation to send files to Mock Groundstation